Stsh4lson/pixiv-scraper/README.md

 # pixiv-scraper
-Scraper that anonymously scrapes images from pixiv.net and filteres out adult content.
+Scraper that anonymously scrapes images from pixiv.net with optional filtering.

-Used by me to get an anime picture dataset for deep learning project.
+Used by me to get a dataset for deep learning project.

 ### File structure
 ```